 [This is a cool canyon / waterfall along Dolomite Creek.]

 [These people were camping on our way in 48 hours earlier too.
 They are camped here as it's just outside the Banff National Park boundary and random camping is allowed.
-This is beneath Watermelon Peak near Lake Alice.]
+This is beneath an outlier of Watermelon Peak near Lake Alice.]

 [Lake Katherine on the left and Cirque Peak on the right as we approach Dolomite Pass. ++]

 [Back in the trees on the Helen Creek trail - a steep and fast descent.]